loebi-ch/jquery-clock-timepicker/README.md

 *default: function() {}*

 - **popupWidthOnDesktop**
 The width of the popup in the Desktop version in pixels.
 On the mobile phone the width is automatically calculated.
 *default: 200*

+- **precision**
+When setting the precision to i.e. 15, user may only choose time in 15 minutes steps (8:30, 8:45, 9:00).
+*default: 1*

 - **vibrate**
 If this is activated the mobile phone vibrates while changing the time.